njgibbon/nicks-python-kata/nicks_py_algs/docs/reverse.md

 https://github.com/python/cpython/blob/master/Objects/listobject.c

 Finally, it is clear that slicing is by far the fastest, but why exactly?
 It could be, again, that the whole operation is in C and there is no additional 'join' step.
-The unerlying implementation doesn't seem to be doing anything special - just looping to copy into another list.
+The underlying implementation doesn't seem to be doing anything special - just looping to copy into another list.

 ![cpython_slice](https://github.com/njgibbon/nicks-python-kata/blob/master/nicks_py_algs/images/cpython_slice.png)